 There were 381 complaints or enquiries lodged through the specific election complaint form during the election period.
 Other complaints were lodged through the standard online complaint form, phone and email.

 Election period policies

 All Victorian councils must have a policy covering the election period, also known as the ‘caretaker period’.
 The election period policies ensure councils are transparent and accountable during the election process.
-Our website contains some from a range of councils.
+Our website contains some best-practice examples of election period policies from a range of councils.

 The current electoral system relies on councillor candidates understanding the eligibility criteria and then correctly completing the nomination form.
 It is vulnerable to candidates misunderstanding the criteria or having an intention to deceive.

 Candidate eligibility needs to be tightened by asking a candidate when they nominate for election to produce a police and bankruptcy check.
 There is little risk that an eligible and genuine candidate would be prevented from nominating if this requirement was in place.